samhita-l/compsci/_notebooks/2023-11-27-Internets.md

  Server B acknowledges received packets, ensuring they arrive in order in TCP.
 Server B does not acknowledge received packets; it's the sender's responsibility in UDP
  - What is another use of this?
  Ensuring data integrity in critical applications.

+ IP Addresses
+Which of the following IP Addresses are possible?
+Explain (yes/no) for each answer choice.
+1.1.1.1.1: no, ip adresses have 4 octests not 5
+23.23.23.23: yes, this is possinle beacese there are 4 coctets and they are in the range of 0-225 134.492.100.0: no because 492 is greater than 256 255.256.55.255: No, because 256 isn’t a possible value for a subnet mask 2.93.255.19: yes this works
+If Dian Du is at home on his home network and sends a message to every computer on the network, what is this an example of?
+Explain.
+Multicast
+Unicast
+Broadcast
+Broadcast.
+A multicast is controllign the suers for which you send the data packet while a unicast is sendign somethign to one person.
+If you want a message to go out to everyone on a particular network/bandwith, you would use broadcasting.

+Models
+Three of the four following protocols are on the same layer.
+Identify which ones and what layer they are on, and why they are on each layer:
+ASCII (see above for information)
+FTP (facilitates transfer of files over the internet) TLS (see HTTPS section)
+USB (permits data exchange between electronics)
+The ASCII regulats what the user cna see, therefore is present on the presentation layer.
+FTP is on the application layer since it is overseeign the transfer of material bewteen one divice and another.
+The TLS or HTTP looks at the rules for transferign material acrosss divices.
+THe UBS however is on another level since it deals witht eh physical matter of trasnfereing things.

+When going by the TCP model, UBS would be the one out of place.

+Telnet is a internet protocol which allows remote access to other computers over a local network or the internet.
+What layer of the OSI model would this protocol be located on?
+What is the function of this layer?
+It is on layer 7 or the application model.
+The reason for this is due to the fact that it helps for the transfereing of information.
+THe application layer is facilitated with resource sharing and other methods of applying such effects.

+DNS
+Bob wants to use the domain bob.is.the.best.com.
+What domain should he buy from a DNS provider (assume it is available)?
+What would be the subdomains?
+The subdomian caould be anything sfter bob.
+HE should by second level and top level domains.

+HTTP and HTTPS
+What is a difference between HTTP and HTTPS?
+What protocol does HTTPS use that HTTP doesn’t?
+HTTP (Hypertext Transfer Protocol) is unencrypted, making data transmission vulnerable to interception.
+HTTPS (Hypertext Transfer Protocol Secure) uses SSL/TLS encryption for a secure and private connection, ensuring the confidentiality and integrity of data.
+The key difference is the level of security, with HTTPS providing protection against potential eavesdropping and tampering of information during transmission.

+Last trimester we sent HTTP requests for our passion projects.
+Did we use HTTP or HTTPS?
+What are the benefits and disadvantages of this? we used https.
+THe level of security is higher in HTTPS and prevents people from ebign able to tamper with the code as easily.
+The disadvantage of thsi is that they are very costly and can be very slow, increasign the stree on servers.

+TCP and UDP
+Bob is setting up a video streaming service, and he needs the stream to be real time.
+What protocol should he use, TCP or UDP?
+Why?
+What are some cons of this protocol?
+Give an example of a potential issue.
+EH shoudl use UDP because it is faster, which means less lagging will occur.
+A con is that the ACK message may not be sent or the packets may be sent out at once.
+This sould cause the video to completely break in the middle and malfunction.
+ALso if the server doesn’t acknowledge a connection between the computer and itself, the data could be lost and the computer would ne doing more work than it needed too.

+TCP has error checking, which ensures that all packets arrive properly.
+Why is this important?
+Give an example of how TCP ensures that there are no errors.
+TCP uses ACK to ensure that all the packets arrived.
+It sends onyl 3 packets at a time, so if a packet is missing, the computer will know and it will resend the segments.
+Then the 3 segments will get sent again and the computer needs to respond with an ACK to confirm that the packets were sent correctly.

+Server A computer is communicating with Server B. They have already initiated communication and Server A is now attempting to send data to Server B.
+How does Server B ensure that they have received any sent packets before Server A continues sending packets in TCP?
+In UDP?
+What is another use of this?
+Server B needs to send a message to server A. This message is knonwn as an ACK.
+Then server A will continue to send to remaining packets. –> TCP

+In UDP, the server can send packets even if there isn’t any acknowledgement of a connection.
+There are no ACK message and no to little data checking.
+Packets acan slso come out of order and have missing packets.
+UDP also sends all of its packets at once.

+The reason for comparin the two is to show the reliability of the two even though UDP is proved to be cost reductive and faster.